 List of Electronic Music Genres

-If you know of any further "interactive music maps" or better BPM charts, please mention that in a follow up post, and I'll update the thread.
+If you know of any further "interactive music maps" or better BPM charts, please mention that in the General Gossip thread for the Songwriting Competition, and I'll update this thread.

 I hope this post has been helpful to you.
 Thank you for reading.

 2023-JUN-01 Info: We're celebrating the 9th Anniversary of our small community.
 Join the festivities!